thodoriskonstantoulias/API_Auth_Methods/README.md

    - Web project implementing OAuth2.0 and OpenIdConnect with OpenIddict library
       - Login form in UI
       - Client credentials flow
-      - Authorization Code flow
+      - Authorization code flow
       - User info endpoint
       - Refresh token flow
-   Everything can be tested with Postman as also as combining cookie client authentication with Idenity authorization server using OAuth2.0
+   ###### Everything can be tested with Postman as also as combining cookie client authentication with Idenity authorization server using OAuth2.0